 Influencer

-It’s worth noting that it can be harder to get into than you might think.
-It requires you to organically build an online presence, which can take time and typically means you won’t be earning much money while this happens.
+Getting into influencing can be harder than it looks.
+It requires you to organically build an online presence, which takes time and typically means you won’t be earning much money while this happens.

 However, once you’re able to establish yourself in a niche, it can be very well-paying.